"What is the signal?" wondered Brocmael aloud.

 - In Osu!
 Tatakae!
 Ouendan and to a lesser extent Elite Beat Agents, most of the levels begin with a desperate scream for help, which summon the title characters.

 - Modern Warfare 2 imitates the scene from The Rock above when you stand atop the ruins of the White House to call off a massive airstrike on Washington.

-- In Video Game/Riven, the sequel to Myst, you signal Atrus by opening a fissure into outer space.
+- In Riven, the sequel to Myst, you signal Atrus by opening a fissure into outer space.
 Opening the "Star Fissure" (as it's called) causes The Age of Riven to ''die'' as the strain of the rift begins to literally bring the sky crashing down around you.
-This was the only way to "Signal" Atrus because the blurry gateway in the Linking Book you used to get there in the first place made it so he could only detect "large changes in the fundamental aspects of the Age".
-However, the Age was already dying before you got there, and (if Gehn can be believed) already in it's final hours, meaning you merely accelerated the inevitable.
+This was the only way to "signal" Atrus because the blurry gateway in the Linking Book you used to get there in the first place made it so he could only detect "large changes in the fundamental aspects of the Age".
+However, the Age was already dying before you got there, and (if Gehn can be believed) already in its final hours, meaning you merely accelerated the inevitable.

 - The Elder Scrolls V: Skyrim

 - After you slay your first dragon, the Greybeards call you up to their mountaintop temple by demonstrating the power of The Voice: even from dozens of miles away it packs enough force to be accompanied by deafening thunder!

 - Later, you can do this yourself, to summon either an undead Dragon from the Soul Cairn, or one of Alduin's former allies from his mountain home